Best Adjustable Dumbbells | Helping You Choose

 Consult Your Doctor

-Always see your doctor before beginning a new exercise program to make sure that it is safe for you to do.
-This is especially important if you have any medical condition or injury.
+Always consult your doctor first before embarking on a new exercise program to make sure that it is safe for you to perform.
+This is especially important if you have any illness or injury.

-Your doctor can provide you with personalized advice based on your condition and might even have some exercise tips that would be perfect for you.
+Your doctor can provide you with customized advice based on your condition and might even have some suggestions on exercises that would be best for you.

 Learn and Use Proper Form

-Proper form will allow you to get the most out of every exercise and reduce the risk of injury.
-Look into the services of an advanced-level specialist personal trainer for at least some of the first few sessions to help lead you through the process.
+Good form will allow you to get the most benefit from every exercise and reduce the risk of injury.
+It may be worth the expense of paying for the services of an advanced-level specialist personal trainer for at least some of the first few sessions to advise you.

 A trainer will also demonstrate proper form to perform each exercise and provide modifications, if needed.
 They can even design a custom workout routine based on your needs and goals.